jvelilla/wrap_plplot_old/library/Readme.md

-#How to generate the code?
+# How to generate the code?

-# Requirements
+## Requirements
-You need to have a binary version of WrapC tool and for plplot you will need to compile the ecript tool (tools/escript) and be able to execute then form the library folder.
+You need to have a binary version of WrapC tool and for plplot you will need to compile the escript tool (tools/escript) and be able to execute them form the library folder.

+Before to regenerated the generated code, remove the folder generated_wrapper folder.

 ## Using geant
 Wrap plplot library
+$LIB_PATH is the path to the library folder where you checkout the wrap_plplot library.

+Go to the $LIB_PATH/library

 ```
     geant wrap_c  -- Wrap C plplot library and generate the code under the folder generated_wrapper
 ```